chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

        .. tag server_services_redis

-       Key-value store used in conjunction with Nginx to route requests and populate request data used by the Chef server.
+       Key-value store used in conjunction with Nginx to route requests and populate request data used by the Chef Server.

        .. end_tag